 The legal system can be overwhelming.
 Let Brian Benken be with you every step of the way.
 He will take the time to listen to your story, and find the best legal options available for your situation.

-With over 30 years of experience as a trial lawyer, Brian Benken knows what it takes to win a case, or have it dismissed.
+With over 30 years of experience as a trial lawyer, Brian Benken knows what is necessary to defend you and your liberty.
 Take the first step in building your defense and contact the Benken Law Firm.

 The Benken Law Firm defends clients of burglary charges in all communities in Harris County and surrounding counties.
 Some of these communities include Houston, Tomball, Spring, Hunters Creek Village, River Oaks and many more.

 To schedule a time to speak with Brian Benken, call (713) 223 - 4051 or submit your information in the online contact form.